CourtneyThurston/microsoft-internships/README.md

 After accounting for California taxes and cost of living differences, I feel that for internships, Microsoft HQ offers are marginally more competitive than Google HQ offers and on par with Facebook HQ offers.

+## Housing
+You could end up in a Hilton with breakfast every morning, or you could end up in an Issaquah motel with 1.5 stars on Yelp.
+These things have both happened to people.
+Are you cool making this gamble?
+If so, cool, take corporate housing.
+If not, the housing stipend is 200% the way to go.

 ## Signature Event
 The sig event is a festival of activities and a concert every year held at a landmark venue in the Seattle metro area, and also the night the "intern gift" is given.
 Some examples; in 2016, the sig event was Ellie Goulding at Seattle Center (Space Needle and the Chihuly Museum were shut down for us) and the gift was a maxxed out Surface Book (retail ~$1900/person).
 In 2017, it was Daya and The Chainsmokers at the Boeing Factory/Museum/Runway in Mukilteo, and the gift was an Xbox (retail $250/person).